SirReginald1/Arduino_stage_LEDs/README.md

 # Adding animations
 When adding an annimation make sure you update:
-- The `runAnimations` function switch to allow the transition to that animation.
+- The `animations` function array with the memory address of the new animation function.
-- Add the appropriate arrays to the `animParamRef` struct that reference all the parameters of that animation.
+- Add the appropriate arrays and animation variables to the `animParamRef` struct that references all the parameters of that animation.
 - The `getParameters***` and `setParameters***` functions switches to allow for dynamic animation change.
-- And possibly a code reference dictionay thing if it is implemented.

 # Ideas for additions
 - Add a sync option that toggles between animation function types